A Leadership Blueprint

 4. Not protecting time for the work that matters most

 Strategic thinking requires space.
 Deep work requires uninterrupted blocks of time.
-But when the calendar is always full and the door is always open and the phone is always on, that space never appears.
+But when the calendar is always full and the door is always open, that space never appears.
 The most important work keeps getting pushed to next week.
 And next week never comes.

 A New Way of Leading — From the Inside Out